solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     ![On the Server parameters page of the Azure Database for PostgreSQL Flexible Server, azure.extensions is entered and highlighted in the search bar and the PG_CRON extension is selected.](media/postgresql-server-parameters-extensions-pg-cron-postgis.png)

     If the extension you are attempting to allowlist is not present in the list, it may not be supported in the version of PostgreSQL you are using.
 You can review the [supported extension versions in the Microsoft docs](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#extension-versions).
-Alternatively, you can run the query, `SELECT * FROM pg_available_extensions;`, against your database.
+Alternatively, you can run the query, `SELECT * FROM pg_available_extensions;`, against the database.

 3. Some extensions must be included in the server's shared preloaded libraries.
 Of the extensions you use in this lab, `pg_cron` must be preloaded at the server start.
 Clear the search box on the **Server parameters** page and enter `shared_preload`.
 Expand the **VALUE** dropdown list, then locate the `PG_CRON` extension and ensure it is checked.
 This extension is preloaded by default, so you are verifying its state and should not have to make any changes.

     ![On the Server parameters page of the Azure Database for PostgreSQL Flexible Server, shared_preload is entered and highlighted in the search bar and the PG_CRON extension are selected and highlighted.](media/postgresql-server-parameters-shared-preloaded-libraries-pg-cron.png)

 4. Select **Save** on the toolbar to save the updates to the Azure extensions allowlist.
-This action will trigger a deployment on your database that should be completed within 20 to 30 seconds.
+This action will trigger a deployment on the database that should be completed within 20 to 30 seconds.

 ## Exercise 2: Store geospatial data with the PostGIS extension

 [PostGIS](https://www.postgis.net/) is a 3rd party open-source spatial database extender for PostgreSQL object-relational databases, which adds support for geographic objects that allow location queries to be run in SQL.
 This extension enables complex geospatial queries and analysis within PostgreSQL, essential for mapping, location tracking, and spatial analysis.
 It provides a variety of spatial data types, indexing options, and functions to query and manipulate geospatial data efficiently.

-You will use [pgAdmin](https://www.pgadmin.org/docs/pgadmin4/latest/index.html) to connect to and execute queries against your database for this exercise.
+You will use [pgAdmin](https://www.pgadmin.org/docs/pgadmin4/latest/index.html) to connect to and execute queries against the database for this exercise.
 The pgAdmin tool offers a [Geometry Data Viewer](https://www.pgadmin.org/docs/pgadmin4/8.0/editgrid.html#the-data-grid), which allows you to view GIS objects on a map.

 ### Task 1: Connect to the database using pgAdmin

-In this task, you will open pgAdmin and connect to your database.
+In this task, you will open pgAdmin and connect to the database.

 1. If you do not already have it installed, download and install [pgAdmin](https://www.pgadmin.org/download/).